PULdischo/dsf-static-web/content/sessions/week-2.md

 **Markdown file view**:

 ```
-This digital exhibition focuses on tiny slips of paper—senjafuda 千社札—that depict Japanese ghosts and monsters—yōkai 妖怪.
-Both senjafuda and yōkai have their roots in Japanese popular culture in the early modern period (17th-19th centuries).

-The phenomenon of senjafuda dates back to the late 18th century.
+This is an early foray into learning more about Latin American writers with materials held in Princeton University Library Special and Distinct Collections.
+The project began with  a list of collections  (and their linked finding aids) produced in a research guide by Fernando Acosta-Rodríguez, Librarian for Latin American, Iberian and Latino Studies at Princeton University.
 ```

 **Front end view**:

-This digital exhibition focuses on tiny slips of paper—senjafuda 千社札—that depict Japanese ghosts and monsters—yōkai 妖怪.
-Both senjafuda and yōkai have their roots in Japanese popular culture in the early modern period (17th-19th centuries)..

-The phenomenon of senjafuda dates back to the late 18th century.
+This is an early foray into learning more about Latin American writers with materials held in Princeton University Library Special and Distinct Collections.
+The project began with  a list of collections  (and their linked finding aids) produced in a research guide by Fernando Acosta-Rodríguez, Librarian for Latin American, Iberian and Latino Studies at Princeton University.

 ##### Practice Using Paragraphs

-1. Copy the following paragraphs and line breaks and paste them underneath the heading `## Section 1` in your `index.md` file.
+1. Add your own text about your project or opy the following paragraphs and line breaks and paste them underneath the heading `## Section 1` in your `index.md` file.
 Make sure to leave a blank line between the Section 1 heading and the following text:

 ```
-This digital exhibition focuses on tiny slips of paper—senjafuda 千社札—that depict Japanese ghosts and monsters—yōkai 妖怪.
-Both senjafuda and yōkai have their roots in Japanese popular culture in the early modern period (17th-19th centuries), and both continue to cast a spell on viewers today.

-The phenomenon of senjafuda dates back to the late 18th century.
-They were originally made by pilgrims to paste on the walls of temples and shrines as a sort of devotional graffiti.
-Later they became collector’s items, and by the middle of the 19th century they had become miniature masterpieces of woodblock printed art.
-Senjafuda depict a dizzying variety of themes with meticulous craftsmanship and vivid, stylish graphic design.

-Yōkai simply means “monster,” but it’s best understood as referring specifically to monsters (and sometimes ghosts) as imagined in early modern Japan, particularly as depicted in wood-block prints.
-From Mizuki Shigeru to Studio Ghibli, from The Ring to Yōkai Watch, Japanese popular culture (including anime, manga, books, and film) is full of yōkai imagery.

-The University of Oregon’s collection of senjafuda is one of the largest in the world.
-It includes many senjafuda depicting yōkai.
-This exhibit uses senjafuda to explore yōkai culture, and yōkai to explore senjafuda culture.
+This is an early foray into learning more about Latin American writers with materials held in Princeton University Library Special and Distinct Collections.
+The project began with  a list of collections  (and their linked finding aids) produced in a research guide by Fernando Acosta-Rodríguez, Librarian for Latin American, Iberian and Latino Studies at Princeton University.

+Rather than beginning this project with a deep dive into the archives, I decided to experiment with building a new corpus by starting with author names listed in the collection title and then linking these information from Wikidata to those names.
+What resulted was a small, yet useful dataset with demographic information about some of the Latin American writers present in the archives here..
 ```

 2. To see how your paragraphs will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
 Preview mode will allow you to see how your paragraphs will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.